1 General information

 We process personal data that we have collected directly from you.

-Insofar as this is necessary for the provision of our services, we process personal data obtained from other companies or other third parties (e.g. credit agencies, address publishers).
-In addition, we process personal data that we have taken, received or acquired from publicly accessible sources (such as telephone directories, commercial and association registers, population registers, debtor directories, land registers, press, Internet and other media) and may process.
+Insofar, as this is necessary for the provision of our services, we process personal data that has been legitimately obtained from other companies or other third parties (e.g. credit agencies, address publishers).
+In addition, we process personal data that we have legitimately collected, received or acquired from publicly available sources (such as telephone directories, trade and association registers, population registers, debtor registers, land registers, press, Internet and other media).

 - Personal data (name, position/industry and comparable data)

 - Contact data (address, e-mail address, telephone number and similar data)

 - Data about your use of the telemedia offered by us (e.g. time of accessing our websites, apps or newsletters, clicked pages/links from us or entries and comparable data)

 2.3 Purposes and legal basis of the processed data

 We process personal data in accordance with the provisions/regulations of the General Data Protection Regulation (GDPR), the new version of the Federal Data Protection Act of Germany (BDSG-neu) and other applicable data protection regulations (details below).
 Which data are processed in detail and how they are used depends largely on the services requested or agreed/settled in each case.
 Further details or additions for the purposes of data processing can be found in the respective contractual documents, forms, a declaration of consent and/or other information provided to you (e.g in the context of the use of our website or our general terms and conditions).